AMiNo-13/Online-Retail-Time-Series-Analysis-Forecasting/README.md

 ### Conclusions

 Creating a time series model allowed us to make adjustments to different measurements, tuning the model to make it potentially more accurate.
-The models showed that the forecasted values are very close to actual sales trend in the dataset which is really good.
-Obviously there are still room for improvements, the models were the first step in sales forecasts and analysis.
-The product models forecast can be helpful tool the inventory management for determining which products trend is upward or downward.
+There is also a lot of scope in EDA, which can be tried in future analysis.
+After doing some EDA most of company sales mostly happened between Tuesday and Thursday, and the most number of transactions is done between 12 p.m. and 2 p.m.
+Most of the sales happens in UK, but Outside UK, Germany, France, and Ireland (EIRE) are the top business customers.

+The models which I have created are not perfect and certainly there are room to improve the performance.
+Between weekly and daily models, I think my daily models perform better since I had more observation to train and test the models.
+As I analyze each product, most of sales happened close to the holidays.
+As mentioned earlier forecasting can very helpful in inventory management determining for determining which products trend is upward or downward.
+For example, products number 2, 4, 5, 8, and 10 had upward trend so I suggested that to purchase some inventory for those products to make we don't lose any customers.

 ### The Future